 May 1, 2018

 Formation: A Juried Exhibition of the Guild of Book Workers, featuring 51 works from 46 Guild members, is set to begin its U.S. tour at Minnesota Center for Book Arts (MCBA) this June.
 The jury-selected artists were asked to consider how the act of formation, defined by Merriam-Webster as “an act of giving form or shape to something,” informs their artistic process.
 The resulting exhibition both honors the Guild’s legacy and celebrates contemporary forms of book art.
 Works presented in the exhibition include artist’s books, fine bindings, fine press printing, calligraphy, and sculptural books.
-Formation will run from June 15-October 21 in MCBA’s main gallery, with an opening reception on June 22 from 6-8 pm.
+Formation will run from June 15-October 21 in MCBA’s main gallery, with an opening reception on June 22 from 6-8 pm (and a brief artist talk at 7).

 A printed exhibition catalog will accompany Formation, which doubles as the Guild’s triennial members’ exhibition.
 The catalog, published as a special edition of the Guild of Book Workers’ Journal, includes color photographs and descriptions of each piece, information about the artists, remarks from Guild president Bexx Caswell, and more.
 Formation’s jury is comprised of book artists and Guild members Coleen Curry, Graham Patten, and Sarah Smith.
 It was curated by Jackie Scott, who also serves as the Guild’s Exhibitions Chair.